weldr/lorax/_sources/composer-cli.rst.txt

 copy one of the examples `from the test suite
 <https://github.com/weldr/lorax/tree/master/tests/pylorax/blueprints/>`_.

-Edit the file (it will be saved with a .toml extension) and chance the description, add a package or module to it.
+Edit the file (it will be saved with a .toml extension) and change the description, add a package or module to it.
 Send it back to the server by running ``composer-cli blueprints push http-server.toml``.
 You can verify that it was saved by viewing the changelog - ``composer-cli blueprints changes http-server``.